EU Law and Human Rights

 |

-In our Course Guides you can find all relevant information about the programme in one practical document.
-Download them here for your convenience.
+In our Course Guides you can find all relevant information about the programme.
+Download the PDFs:

 Dutch students are allowed to take the tests, which are set in English, in Dutch.